yaqwsx/CppLink/README.md

 Each module instance features several input and output pins, whose description can be found in documentation.
 To connect an output pin to a net, write `net module.pin -> NetName`, to connect an input pin, write `net module.pin <- NetName`.
-Also constants can be connected to a net insted of a output pin - e.g.
+Also constants can be connected to a net instead of an output pin - e.g.
 `net 10.0 -> NetName`.
 There can be at most one output pin connected to a net.
 Number of input pins is unlimited.